Poundland: Products offered

-Poundland offer approximately 3500 products, of which 1000 are branded, mostly food and drink.
+Poundland offer approximately 3,500 products, of which 1,000 are branded, mostly food and drink.
 Stock typically is categorised as either ongoing core lines (products bought direct from the manufacturer), seasonal ranges or clearance stock, with 10,000 new products featured each year.
 Initially, unbranded products stocked by Poundland (accounting for roughly 70% of total stock) would carry the Poundland branding and logo, however the retailer determined it could increase sales by removing the Poundland branding and instead marketing their own sub-brand of products.
 Some of the products sold under the in-house brand are supplied by manufacturers who are worried about their brand being sold in discount stores and would rather allow their products to sell without their own branding attached.

 As well as their in-house brand lines, the retailer sells many products from familiar brands, such as Colgate, Walkers and Cadbury.
 Poundland were reported to be Britain's largest seller of batteries in 2009, stocking brands such as Sony, Panasonic and Kodak in competitively priced quantities, with Kodak AA batteries being a high seller 2009.
 Poundland also sell large quantities of their stock to other retailers off-the-shelf, where it is cheaper for these retailers to pay £1 each for a bulk purchase than it would be to pay a discounted bulk-purchase rate elsewhere.

 From 2016, Pep&Co clothing items were sold in Poundland branches, although at prices higher than the £1 single-price.
-Whilst some Pep and Co outlets would share store space with larger Poundland outlets, smaller stores feature a minimal clothing offering.
+Whilst some Pep&Co outlets would share store space with larger Poundland outlets, smaller stores feature a minimal clothing offering.

 In 2018, Poundland announced that it will stop selling kitchen knives in all stores across the UK following a surge in knife attacks.
-As of July 2018, the ban has already taken effect in the London and West Midlands regions.
+As of July 2018, the ban has taken effect in the London and West Midlands regions.

+From 2023, Poundland and Pep&Co product ranges were gradually phased out in favour of Pepco branded ranges.
+This transition was seen as a potential cause for a dip in like-for-like sales at the group in 2024.

 Customers

 Poundland estimated it served 7 million customers per week in 2016, with most in the C1, C2, D and E categories although claimed in 2008 that 10% of their customers were in the A/B social grade groups, an increase of 22% compared to 2007.
-Poundland's typical appeal to low-income households is a reputation they are seeking to distance themselves from, as they expand into mainstream shopping centres and districts, with a focus on attracting higher earning consumers.
+Poundland was seeking in 2008 to expand into mainstream shopping centres and districts, with a focus on attracting higher-earning consumers rather than their earlier appeal to low-income households.